MEET THE FACULTY

 Director & Instructor

 Miss Karrisa is a Western Massachusetts native, where she began dancing at the age of two, training and competing at a high level for ten years.
-After High School she continued her dance training taking classes in Boston and acquiring her Bachelors Degree from Dean College in Dance Education with a concentration in Exercise Science.
+After High School she acquired her Associates degree in Business before continuing her dance training at Dean College majoring in Dance Education with a concentration in Exercise Science.
 She has trained extensively in Ballet, Jazz, Tap, Contemporary & Horton technique Modern.
-She performed with various companies and was a select member and soloist of the schools Contemporary Ballet Company.
-Under the leadership of Miss Karrisa, TDL has earned numerous choreography awards, studio awards- including multiple Industry Dance Awards nominations, the ADCC Studio of Excellence, and numerous awards for technique.
+She performed with various companies most notably the schools Contemporary Ballet Company.
+Under the leadership of Miss Karrisa, TDL has earned numerous choreography awards including most recently Choreographer Of The Year at KAR Nationals in Daytona FL (2025) as well as several studio awards- including multiple Industry Dance Awards nominations, the ADCC Studio of Excellence, and numerous awards for technique.
 Karrisa continues her education taking classes in the Boston/North Shore area and recently became Acrobatic Arts Certified (Adult & child CPR & AED Certified).

 .png)